Moses-Mtonga/gna-laravel-assessment/README.md

     php artisan module:see FarmSupport // runs seeders for farm support inputs table

-    npm run build //build and apply css custom styling to views php artisan serve //access the local host site of the system
+    npm run build //build and apply css custom styling to views php artisan key:generate //generate an application key if the .env file does not have one php artisan serve //run the project and then access its local host site on http://127.0.0.1:8000/

 To log in, use the migrated user credetials below
 username: adminuser@gna.com